KSV2001/brahmaanu_llm/README.md

 ### 🌐 **Frontend** (Demo Only)
 **[Access Demo Interface →](https://ksv2001.github.io/portfolio_redirects/projects/brahmaanu.html)**

-> **Note:** This is a demonstration interface only.
+> **Note:** The video below shows live demo but currently the UI link above is is a demonstration interface only.
 No live model is running on the backend.
 I plan to release model checkpoints etc soon to enable people to run it locally.

 ### 📹 **Video Demo**
 **[Watch Video Demonstration →](https://youtu.be/WDkuFv6TzCc)**